edouardhue/comeon/README.md

 ComeOn !
 ========

 A tool to upload pictures to Wikimedia Commons with extended support for JPEG metadata and its use in page templates.
-It is written in Java and the template engine is the old-but-reliable [https://velocity.apache.org/engine/releases/velocity-1.7/user-guide.html](Apache Velocity).
+It is written in Java and the template engine is the old-but-reliable [Apache Velocity](https://velocity.apache.org/engine/releases/velocity-1.7/user-guide.html).

 ## Building

 Building ComeOn! and its dependencies requires Oracle JDK 7 and Maven 3.
 Running ComeOn! requires Oracle Java 7 and, for the braves, a working WebStart plugin.

-For the moment, ComeOn! uses a custom fork of [https://github.com/wikimedia/java-mwapi](the Java MediaWiki client API) and depends on the barely-maintained [Simple Validation library from Project Kenai](https://kenai.com/projects/simplevalidation/).
+For the moment, ComeOn! uses a custom fork of [the Java MediaWiki client API](https://github.com/wikimedia/java-mwapi) and depends on the barely-maintained [Simple Validation library from Project Kenai](https://kenai.com/projects/simplevalidation/).
 You will need to clone and Maven-install both these repositories :
 * https://github.com/edouardhue/java-mwapi
 * https://github.com/edouardhue/simplevalidation